What is a Backup Password?

 Without your backup password, you will still be able to backup your device, but not browse the contents of your backups or restore them.
 Backup encryption is a very important Apple security feature that thankfully we cannot bypass.

-New solution for iOS 11
+New solution from iOS 11 onwards

-In iOS 11, Apple introduced a very simple way to reset your backup password.
+With iOS 11, Apple introduced a very simple way to reset your backup password.
 Quoting from the Apple support page linked above:

 - On your iOS device, go to Settings > General > Reset.